uc-cdis/indexd/README.md

 Records are collections of information necessary to as-uniquely-as-possible identify a piece of information.
 This is done through the use of hashes and metadata.
 Records are assigned a UUIDv4 at the time of creation and additionally may include a prefix to aide in resolution (these combined become the GUID).
 This allows records to be uniquely referenced amongst multiple records.

-Hashes used by the index are deployment-specific, but are intended to be the results of widely known and commonly available hashing algorithms, such as MD5 or SHA1.
+Hashes used by the index are deployment-specific but are intended to be the results of widely known and commonly available hashing algorithms, such as MD5 or SHA1.
 This is similar to the way that torrents are tracked and provides a mechanism by which data can be safely retrieved from potentially untrusted sources in a secure manner.

 Additional metadata that is stored in index records includes the size of the data as well as the type.